 c.
 Auto Insurance Coverage Issues with Other Drivers – Insurance Contract Violation – Incorrect vehicle, incorrect driver, no permissive use, excluded driver, and so on: Other factors may render the insurance ineffective.
 If the other driver is driving a vehicle that is not listed on the policy, coverage may be void.
 If he allows his driver’s license to lapse, he may not be covered.
 If he lied on his application for auto insurance, his insurance company may try to deny coverage.
 If he was listed on the policy as an “excluded driver,” he might not be covered.
 If he was living in the insured’s home but was not listed as a driver at the time of the accident, he might not be covered.

 d.
 Failure to Report to Insurance Company: If the other driver fails to report the claim to his or her insurance company, his or her insurer may attempt to deny coverage.
-Some people put off calling their insurance company because they don’t want to deal with them.
+Some people put off calling their insurance companies because they don’t want to deal with them.
 Some people, believe it or not, are unaware that they are required to contact their insurer following an accident, so they never do.
 Perhaps they are unaware of the requirement.
 Perhaps they are older and unsure of their obligations in reporting the accident to the insurance company.
 Whatever the reason, if they do not cooperate with the insurance company, the insurer can attempt to classify this as “non-cooperation” and use it as an excuse to cancel the insurance contract for this claim.
 If this occurs, there is a possibility there will be no insurance.

 e.
 Amount of Coverage: You have no idea at the start of your case whether the auto insurance is adequate to pay for the treatment you require (the auto insurance may have low limits – insufficient to cover everyone’s medical bills if there are multiple people involved, or if your injury develops into one that requires surgery or another expensive type of treatment, the auto liability insurance may be insufficient).